regiregi22/RaspiNail/raspibolt_50_electrs.md

 ### General

-On your regular computer, configure [Electrum wallet](https://electrum.org) to use your RaspiNail node.
-We will set it up to connect ONLY to your own node, by plain IP connection on your LAN network or by private TOR connection from a remote location:
+On your regular computer, we will configure [Electrum wallet](https://electrum.org) to connect ONLY to your own RaspiNail node, by using clearnet IP connection on your LAN network or by private TOR connection from a remote location:

 * **Create a shortcut on your desktop called "Electrum LAN"**, right click on "Properties" and write this on the "target" field.
 Change the executable path to your actual Electrum version:
 ```